Davidemg/Microsoft365-SecuritySwissArmyKnife/README.md

 15. **[O365-Admin-Center](https://github.com/bwya77/O365-Admin-Center)**: GUI application for administering every aspect of Office 365.
 16. **[Office 365 Security Optimisation Assessment](https://github.com/o365soa/Scripts)**: Scripts for Office 365 Security Optimization Assessment, a Microsoft Premier Support engagement.

-## Contributing
-We welcome contributions to this repository.
-If you have a script or command that can benefit others in managing Microsoft services, please consider submitting a pull request.
-To contribute:
-1. **Fork the Repository**: Create a fork of this repository.
-2. **Make Your Changes**: Add or modify scripts in your fork.
-3. **Submit a Pull Request**: Once you're happy with your changes, submit a pull request for review.

-Guidelines for contributions, including coding standards and commit message formatting, can be found in the 'CONTRIBUTING.md' file.

-## License
-This repository and its contents are licensed under [Specify License Type].
-This license allows for the reuse and modification of the scripts under certain conditions.
-Please refer to the 'LICENSE' file in the repository for detailed licensing terms.

-## Contact and Support
-For support or queries regarding the scripts, you can reach out via contact@cyberplate.be or [LinkedIn](https://linkedin.com/in/davide-m-guglielmi/).
-Additionally, for reporting issues or suggesting enhancements, please use the 'Issues' section of this GitHub repository.
-Your feedback and questions are valuable in improving these scripts and helping the community.